"If

 opposed us.
 Their letters to the newspaper said "The old building is fine.
 Lets

 spend the money on teachers salaries."
-Then, at school budget time, they wrote
+But at school budget time theyd

-"Teachers earn plenty.
+write "Teachers earn plenty.
 Lets replace the old buildings!"
-Hypocritical?
-Yes!

 My bookkeeper and I both had children in that school.
 One morning, at